hangtranqb73/Single-OpenVPN-Server-to-Handdle-Multiple-Client-with-Static-public-IP-for-each-/README.md

 Public IP-2: 223.10.11.51 255.255.255.0
 ```

-#These IPs are from different block so need to need to check reachability of 2 IP using command
+#These IPs are from different block so need to ensure reachability of 2 IP using command
 ```
-$ ip neigh
+$ ip neigh ;if both ip reachable then output will reveal readable understnading
 ```

 #Assigning static private IP address for both OpenVPN client that the connection can be made on fixed private IP every time